-After you reset the access point to factory default settings, the password for the admin user name is password, the access point's DHCP client is enabled, the setup SSID is shown in the format NETGEARxxxxxx-SETUP, and the default password for WiFi access is sharedsecret.
+After you reset the access point to factory default settings, the password for the admin user name is password, the access point's DHCP client is enabled, the setup SSID is shown in the format NETGEARxxxxx-SETUP, and the default password for WiFi access is sharedsecret.
 If the access point does not receive an IP address from a DHCP server, the LAN IP address is set to 192.168.0.100.

-For an extensive list of factory default settings, see Factory default settings on page 269.
+For an extensive list of factory default settings, see Factory default settings on page 255.

-Use the Reset button to reset indoor model WAX610
+Use the Reset button to reset the access point